How to Win a Brain Injury Lawsuit

 Liability in a Brain Injury Lawsuit

-Traumatic brain injuries are generally classified from mild TBIs such as concussions to severe TBIs that often involve objects penetrating the skull.
-Many TBIs require immediate medical care and may have short and long-term health impacts.
+Traumatic brain injuries range from mild TBIs such as concussions to severe TBIs that involve objects impacting or penetrating the skull.
+TBIs require immediate medical care and may have short and long-term health impacts.

-- Breach.
-A breach occurs when someone fails to exercise a reasonable level of care in their actions.
-For example, a worker operated a machine recklessly or didn’t follow established safety procedures.
+A breach occurs when someone fails to exercise reasonable care in their actions—for example, a worker didn’t follow safety procedures when operating a machine.

-- Causation.
-Causation means that the person’s breach of duty is what caused your injuries.
-There are two types of causation.
-The first is called “actual causation.”
-This simply means the person’s actions (as opposed to some other factor) are what caused your injuries.
-The second is called “proximate cause.”
-This means the injuries you suffered were a foreseeable result of negligent action.
+- Proximate cause.
+The injuries you suffered were a foreseeable result of the person’s negligent action.
 For example, getting a severe headache is a foreseeable result of a head injury, whereas getting a toenail infection is not.

 - Negligently prescribing medication or the use of medical devices